 The Rhino Shield protective finish coat is classified as fully permeable by ASTM standards.
 The perm rate allows the coating to breathe and release condensation and vapors.

 Rhino Shield passes the Miami-Dade wind driven rain standard.
 Manufactured in Florida and used extensively on the coasts, this is an important standard.
-To pass the Miami-Dade standard, Rhino Shield had to withstand a minimum of 98 mile-per-hour wind-driven rain.
+The standard is to withstand 98 mile-per-hour wind driven rain.

 Ceramic microspheres help insulate your home, unlike mineral fillers in traditional outdoor paint products.
 Rhino Shield is classified as a “low-e” coating because it acts as a thermal barrier, keeping heat inside in the winter and keeping heat outside in the summer.

 Rhino Shield out-performed the industry leader, Rustoleum, in the area of salt tolerance.
 This is very important in coastal areas, where salt content in the air can wear down traditional outdoor paint products.